ysy68251435/sql-docs/docs/dma/dma-whatsnew.md

 # What's new in Data Migration Assistant
 This article lists the additions in each release of Data Migration Assistant (DMA).

+## DMA v4.5

+The v4.5 release of DMA provides support for the assessment of SQL Server Integration Services (SSIS) packages hosted in File System.

 ## DMA v4.4

 The v4.4 release of DMA provides support for uploading assessments to Azure Migrate.